hakyimlab/ukbrest/README.md

   > my_data.csv
 ```

-The YAML file above has two sections: `sample_filters` which is a set of filters applied to all samples, and `data` which defines a data specification that will be translated to a CSV file later.
-You can have as many data specifications as you want.
+The YAML file above has two sections: `samples_filters` which is a set of filters applied to all samples
+(in the example above we are considering Caucasian specified in data-field 22006), and `data` which defines
+a data specification that will be translated to a CSV file later.
+You can have as many data
+specifications in one file as you want.
+The `samples_filters` will be applied on all of them.

 The `data` section has four columns:

 * `sex`: it just select data field [31](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=31), instance 0, array 0.
 * `smoking_status`: picks the first non empty value from all instances of